KeenanJWong/Electricity-Usage-Analysis/README.md

   * This is to see if either have influence on the power usage trend.
   * Therefore, the x-axis is aligned with the 'Power Usage' graph.
 <br/>
-If we looked at the 'Power Usage' graph, between the 7th and 8th of May, we can see relatively small spikes of power usage above the cumulative average.
-Though if you compare the frequency of the small spikes against the rest of the date-time period then the small spikes probably are insignificant.
+If we looked at the 'Power Usage' graph, between the 7th and 8th of May, we can see relatively small spikes of power usage above the cumulative average. <br/>
+Though if you compare the frequency of the small spikes against the rest of the date-time period then the small spikes are probably insignificant.<br/>
+These periods can be ignored or studied to understand the causes for reasonable power consumption.
+Either way, we need to be able to indicate when the net power consumption of the period outweighs the cumulative average first. <br/>
+This is where the 'Power Offset' graph comes in.<br/>